martenzander/postcss-mesh/README.md

 #### Void

-The void component is the equivalent to Bootstrap's `row` component and voids its parent gutter.
+The void component is the equivalent to Bootstrap's `row` component and voids its parents gutter.
 The only immediate child of a void component should be a [column](#column).

 ```html
 <div class="mesh-void"></div>